Software-Tools-Fall-25/Group_1_Project_Repo/README_PC1.md

 ## Demonstrate merging of multiple data sources

+First, we looked at a dataset from the USDA Food Access Research Atlas.
+The dataset contains approximately 144 variables on food access, geographic indicators, and socio-economic indicators.
+Importantly, the dataset follows the Census tract, meaning that we have observations for each county in the United States in 2019 - which is the last time the Food Atlas was updated.
+Some raw count or irrelevant variables were removed from the dataset in order to get below the 50 MB threshold for Git.

+Secondly, we looked at a dataset from the CDC called PLACES 500 Cities, which is also Census tract data.
+This allows for easy merging of data and comparison on many different levels, whether it be city, state, or national.
+The PLACES data contains variables on chronic conditions like obesity, diabetes, high blood pressure and much more.

 ## Visualize data using Tableau, R, Python, or a combination

 ## Generate meaningful summary statistic (KPIs) of the data